redwoodjs/redwood/CONTRIBUTING.md

 building file list ... done
 ```

-You can also create a `RW_PATH` env var and then you don't have to specify the path in the watch command.
+You can create a `RW_PATH` env var so you don't have to specify the path in the watch command.

 Now any changes that are made in the framework are copied into your project.